 Vision begins to improve shortly after cataract surgery.
 It is common to have blurry, cloudy or distorted vision for a few days as the eye heals from surgery.
 You may also experience some eye irritation or redness, and an itching sensation in your eye.
 As the eye recovers and you get used to your new artificial lens, you will gradually notice improved vision.
 It can take four to six weeks for your eye to completely heal and to experience optimal results.

 Learn More about Cataracts

-Dr. Gregory Johnson is happy to evaluate you for cataracts and thoroughly explain your treatment options.
+Dr. Gregory Johnson and Dr. Gail Kelley are happy to evaluate you for cataracts and thoroughly explain your treatment options.
 Please contact our Wilmington, NC office with your cataract questions today.